Tick Fire

 The Tick Fire was a wildfire that burned in Los Angeles County, California.
 The fire broke out on October 24, 2019, and burned several thousand acres.
 The fire forced the mass evacuation of 40,000 people from the Santa Clarita Valley.

-Impact
+Progression

 The fire in Canyon Country was reported around 1:40 p.m.
 Thursday, October 24, near the 31600 block of Tick Canyon Road.
 Initially reported at 200 acres, the blaze rapidly grew to more than 850 acres in less than an hour, fire officials said.

 It continued to expand overnight after it jumped State Route 14, closing portions of the highway and forcing additional evacuations in the Sand Canyon area.
 The blaze had burned nearly 7 square miles by the morning of October 25 and was 5% contained, according to the Los Angeles County Fire Department.
 Some 10,000 structures were threatened by the fire.

 As of 7 a.m.
 Saturday October 26, the blaze was 25% contained.
 Firefighters experienced gusts of winds exceeding 40 miles per hour and temperatures near three digits, which posed a challenge in containing the fire.